rajat2515/E-Waste-Classification/README.md

 ### 🎯 Current Status: Production Ready System

 This project is a complete AI-powered system for classifying electronic waste (e-waste) into different categories for proper recycling and disposal.
-The system includes data preprocessing, model training, evaluation, prediction interface, and a web application.
+The system includes data preprocessing, model training, evaluation, prediction interface, web application, and a **unique Material Composition Estimator** that provides detailed insights into the material composition of e-waste items for optimal recycling and material recovery.

 ---